 - Media – Obviously the media publishers are the ones who really benefit from the power of WordPress.
 Breaking news happens fast and WordPress makes it so easy to publish quickly.

-WordPress makes up nearly 40% of the internet.
+The WordPress market share surpasses 40%.
 That’s huge.
 People are catching on to the benefits of this content management system.
 You should, too.
 If you are under pressure to publish information quickly, contact us, so we can get started on getting you in the position to benefit from the publication speed of WordPress.